anthony-halim/dotfiles/README.md

 ##### (Optional) Swap Keys

 The default key bindings are not the most ergonomic for programmers, and we can perform some key swaps to help make it better.
-Your hand will thank you!
+Your hands will thank you!

 <details>
   <summary>Windows</summary>